anrdisded/The-Algorithmic-Mind---SOC-2026/README.md

 Week-1/
 ```

-This is the **Competitive Programmer's Handbook** by Antti Laaksonen — and the best companion problem set for it is **CSES (cses.fi)**, which was built alongside this exact book.
+The best companion problem set for the **Competitive Programmer's Handbook** by Antti Laaksonen is **CSES (cses.fi)**, which was built alongside this exact book.
 Here are 12 problems based on the first 4 chapters:

 ---